pylast/pylast/README.md

 Try using the pydoc utility for help on usage or see [test_pylast.py](test_pylast.py) for examples.

-Original code can be found at http://code.google.com/p/pylast/ but hasn't been updated since 2011.

 Installation
 ------------

-The old 0.5 version from 2011 is in PyPI so if you have it installed remove it first:

-    pip uninstall pylast

-You can install this version with pip like this:
+The easiest way is via pip:

-    pip install -e git://github.com/pylast/pylast.git#egg=pylast
+    pip install pylast

-Or just copy [pylast.py](pylast.py) to somewhere your Python can see it.
+Or copy [pylast.py](pylast.py) to somewhere your Python can see it.
 No other dependencies are needed.

 Features